 Lenders tend to offer limited access to their loan services - they will generally want you to clear an existing loan in full before they offer you another one.

 It is possible to have more than one loan running at any one time with more than one company however you should avoid doing this.

 Quick loans should only ever be used to cover specific financial emergencies or to cover one-off and unexpected bills.
 You should not take out multiple quick loans at the same time or in succession if you're struggling to make ends meet month after month.

-If you fail to meet one or more of the payments on your loan, a lender may choose to levy a charge against your account.
+If you fail to meet one or more of the repayments on your quick loan, a lender may choose to levy a charge against your account.
 You may also continue to be charged interest if you are behind on your loan.
 If you are charged interest, it's likely that the interest rate that you're charged will be fixed at the same level of interest on the loan agreement.

 Every lender is different.
 If you receive an offer from a lender, please make sure you read more on how customers who make late repayments are handled, specifically on the loan product you've been offered.

 Ask to speak to a representative in their customer service department.
-Subject to a lender's policies and procedures, they may be able to be flexible when agreeing with you a plan to make your next repayment.
+Subject to a lender's policies and procedures, they may be able to be flexible when agreeing a plan with you to make your next repayment.
 If they do agree to an alternative arrangement, please make sure that you send them the amount you have agreed to pay on the day you agreed to pay it.
 This will help you avoid any further action being taken against you.

-Representative Example: Amount of credit: £1200 for 18 months at £90.46 per month.
-Total amount repayable of £1628.28.
-Interest: £428.28.
-Interest rate: 49.9% pa (variable).
-49.9% APR Representative.
+Representative example: Amount of credit: £1000 for 12 months at £123.40 per month.
+Total amount repayable of £1,480.77 Interest: £480.77.
+Interest rate: 79.5% pa (fixed).
+79.5% APR Representative.
 We’re a fully regulated and authorised credit broker and not a lender